If You See a Distracted Driver in New Jersey, Dial #77 to Report the Incident

 - Cell phone use is tied to at least 14% of all fatal distracted driving accidents.

 Hopefully, this new initiative will help decrease the number of distracted drivers on NJ’s roads.
-In the event that you or someone you love was injured in a traffic collision caused by a distracted driver, contact an experienced car accident attorney to determine your rights.
+In the event that you or someone you love was injured in a traffic collision caused by a distracted driver, contact an experienced New Jersey car accident attorney to determine your rights.